Pennsylvania Deer Season 2026: Rifle Opener Nov 28, Bow Oct 3

 04Check the official source

-Season structures get finalized in spring, but WMU allocations and rules can be adjusted.
+The Board of Commissioners sets season structures in spring, but WMU antlerless allocations and unit-level rules get adjusted after that, and the board can amend seasons.
 Verify your dates and unit rules directly with the Pennsylvania Game Commission before you hunt: Final 2026-27 hunting seasons approved (PA Game Commission).
-Dates above were confirmed against the Game Commission's announcement on July 1, 2026.
+Dates above were confirmed against the Game Commission's announcement on August 16, 2026.
 If anything here conflicts with the current PGC digest, the digest wins.
+Hunting a WMU on a date it is not open is a citation — and the special-regulations units run a different calendar than the rest of the state.

 05Plan the season, not just the opener